 Introduction

-Increasingly complex chains struggle to guarantee safe food supplies, particularly for a growing and vulnerable population [1].
+Increasingly complex food chains struggle to guarantee safe food supplies, particularly for a growing and vulnerable global population [1].
 Alarmingly, foodborne outbreaks continue to threaten public health, with over 1,000 cases reported in the Netherlands alone in 2022 [5], underscoring the need for stronger solutions.
 While quality standards like GMP and HACCP are common, their effectiveness varies [4].
-Additionally, declining consumer trust demands greater [9].
+Additionally, declining consumer trust demands greater transparency [9].

 Why Consumers Doubt the Food Industry